UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 #### `/QRISdata`

+The [RDM User Guides](https://guides.library.uq.edu.au/for-researchers/uq-research-data-manager) provide a lot of information about RDM research records and RDM storage records and how to use and administer these.

 RDM storage records, where users selected that the data should be available on HPC when they have applied for the RDM storage record (it cannot be changed afterwards), are automatically available on Bunya in `/QRISdata/QNNNN`, where `QNNNN` is the storage record number and can be found as part of the short identifier for the RDM storage record.